cecilia-sartori/gs-exam/docs/1_intro.md

 ## A Quick Focus on Mexico

 In Mexico, twenty-four per cent of women aged 15 to 49 have been subject to physical and/or sexual intimate partner violence in their life, ten per cent in the past 12 months.
-Overall, it scores a high rate of violence against women, but similar to countries in the region, confirming that enormous efforts must be made across Latin America and the Caribbean to eradicate violence against women.
+Overall, Mexico scores a high rate of violence against women, but similar to countries in the region, confirming that enormous efforts must be made across Latin America and the Caribbean to eradicate violence against women.

 In the next step, I'll focus on how to map the prevalence of violence against women in Mexico City.